Public Power Week 2026

 KPUB is a public power electric utility company, meaning we are owned by the community we serve.
 We aren’t motivated by profits because we don’t answer to shareholders—we answer to our customers.

-At KPUB, we work every day to provide our community with reliable power, competitively priced rates and world-class service.
-KPUB is one of more than 2,000 public power utility companies that power the homes and businesses across the U.S. to over 49 million Americans.
-Being powered by a public power utility company means that the power is in the hands of the people.
-Our utility is operated with local control, and decisions about how KPUB is run and operated are made right here in Kerrville.
+At KPUB, we work every day to provide our community with reliable power, competitively priced rates, and world-class service.
+KPUB is one of more than 2,000 public power utility companies that power the homes and businesses of over 49 million Americans across the U.S. Being served by a public power utility means the power is in the hands of the people.
+Our utility is operated locally, and decisions about how KPUB is run are made right here in Kerrville.

 Our public power story began in 1987 when the City of Kerrville purchased the electric distribution system from the Lower Colorado River Authority (LCRA) to put the power back in the hands of local citizens.
 Prior to that, our community’s power had been generated and sold by companies headquartered outside of Kerr County for 62 years.

-This year will mark 38 years of KPUB being your community-owned, not-for-profit electric utility company.
-We invite you to celebrate with us during Public Power Week on October 5-11, 2025, while we share with you all the ways KPUB is helping power a better community for us all.
+This year will mark 39 years of KPUB being your community-owned, not-for-profit electric utility company.
+We invite you to celebrate with us during Public Power Week on October 4-10, 2026, as we share all the ways KPUB is helping power a better community for us all.

 Public Power Week 2021

-Please mark your calendars for Saturday, October 11, from 10 a.m.-1 p.m., to join us in Louise Hays Park for our 5th Annual KPUB Bucket Truck Ride Event.
+Please mark your calendars for Saturday, October 10, from 10 a.m.-1 p.m., to join us at the River Star Arts & Events Park* for our 6th Annual KPUB Bucket Truck Ride Event. (*Please note the NEW location this year at 4000 Riverside Dr)

-This free community event will feature family-friendly activities that will include taking a ride in one of KPUB’s bucket trucks, line worker tool displays, photo ops with our linemen, face painting and more.
-Also, don’t miss our monster-themed energy education station for the kiddos!
-Each child that attends our short presentation at the energy education station will receive a free activity book.
+This free community event will feature family-friendly activities, including a ride in one of KPUB’s bucket trucks, line worker tool displays, photo ops with our linemen, face painting, and more.
+Also, don’t miss our energy education station for the kiddos!
+Each child who visits the energy education station will receive a free activity book.

-KPUB will be providing free hot dogs, chips, snow cones, refreshments and t-shirts, while supplies last.
+KPUB will provide free hot dogs, chips, snow cones, refreshments, and t-shirts while supplies last.

 KPUB wants you and your family to enjoy the experience of seeing our community from a bird’s eye view!